HamzLDN/RemoteDesktop/README.md

 Fully inspired by the project: https://github.com/NeuralNine/vidstream I just wanted to improve on it and add more features.
 I am still not done.

+# Note
+Its recommended to run the server on windows as linux is a bit slow.
+I will fix this soon.

 ## Setup
 ```
 git clone https://github.com/HamzLDN/RemoteDesktop.git